cupcakearmy/formhero/README.md

 ## 🤔 Motivation

 So why write yet another form utility you might ask?
 First off, I don't like the Formik approach.
 In my humble opition formik is very verbose and requires lots of boilerplate.
 Also does not work with hooks. [react-hook-form](https://react-hook-form.com/) is a very cool library and it is the main inspiration for formhero.
 It does almost everything right... typescript, no deps, small, concise.
-The problem that I found while using it was that 3rd party ui libs like ant-design or fabric ui do not always have the standart `onChange` or `value` props in their components.
+The problem that I found while using it was that 3rd party ui libs like [Ant Design](https://ant.design/) or [Fabric UI](https://developer.microsoft.com/en-us/fabric#/controls/web) do not always have the standart `onChange` or `value` props in their components.
 That is where react-hook-form starts falling apart.
 This is what formhero tries to address in the most minimalistic way possible, with as little code as needed.
 All in pure typescript and no deps.

 ## 🚀 Quickstart